 There’s never been a better time to embark on a PhD in social work.
 Social work job opportunities in academia are plentiful, and given the social challenges of the 21st century — challenges such as the growing wealth and achievement gap in the U.S. and the impacts of climate change on vulnerable populations worldwide — the need for social work research and scholarship is greater than ever.

-Most students are admitted to our PhD program with a competitive funding package that typically provides three years of financial support.
+Most students are admitted to our PhD program with a competitive funding package that typically provides four years of financial support.

 Years 1 & 2